GanttPRO is online Gantt chart software that allows you to create and schedule projects with the help of Gantt diagrams.

 The Duration principle gives more accurate data on the progress of a project.

 Yes.
 In GanttPRO, there is a Tasks list view.
 It shows all the tasks from all the projects that are assigned to a certain resource.
-To open it, click on “All tasks” on the left dashboard.
+To open it, click on “My tasks” on the left dashboard.

 You can enable or disable columns in the same way as in the Gantt chart table in your project.
 The following columns are available: Project, Start date, End date, Duration, Progress, Estimation, Cost, Assigned, Creator, Status, Priority, and Creation date.